labouz/laylab.me/content/posts/2021-07-12-shiny-app-with-google-domains/index.en.md

 ![](cname.gif)

 That's it!
 Keep in mind it may take up to 48 hours for setting updates to take effect.
-Enjoy your not lame Shiny app! 🐹
+While I wait, I typically redeploy my app for good measure :) Enjoy your not lame Shiny app! 🐹